dechhay/Throttler/README.md

 Throttler is a component object you can use for regulating the rate of performing a process.

-## Why is this useful?

-Because you can achieve throttling behavior with just a small component.
 Processes can easily be defined using a closure.
-You can also customize the Throttler's delay time, and even change its dispatch queue.
+You can also customize the delay time, and even change its dispatch queue.

 ## Why not just use RxSwift?

 This library was intended as a small component with simplicity in mind.
 You do not need to learn complicated syntaxes.
-Functions were designed to have few inputs, making your code simpler.
+Functions were designed to have few inputs, making your code simpler and cleaner.

-## How to use?
+## How do I use it?

-Lets say you want to automatically send a search request as type into a UISearchBar.
-But you don't want to send a request for every key press.
-Because you are a responisble developer, you want to regulate the search.
+Lets say you want to automatically send a search request as you type into a UISearchBar, but don't want to send a request for every key pressed.
+Because you are a responsible developer, you want to *regulate* the search.
 This can be done easily using the Throttler as shown below.

 ```swift
 func commonInit() {